EmmyGames/GeneralGit/README.md

 <a name="style"></a>
 ### 1.1 Style

-This Style guide should be a living document however, and you should propose style guide changes this guide if you feel the change benefits all usages.
+This Style guide should be a living document however, and you should propose style guide changes to this guide if you feel the change benefits all usages.

 > ##### *Arguments over style are pointless.
 There should be a style guide, and you should follow it.*
 > [_Rebecca Murphey_](https://rmurphey.com)